openethereum/openethereum.github.io/WebAssembly-StackHeight.md

 All these facts make it complicated to do the metering only by gas.
 The problem might get even worse as gas limit typically grows with the time, thus requiring to allocate more and more virtual memory upfront only serving a purpose for handling degenerative cases.

 There are some techniques that might allow to lift restrictions of the native stack such as segmented stacks.
-But they are generally inferior to the straight stack and typically isn't implemented by the production wasm execution environments.
+But they are generally inferior to the straight stack and typically isn't implemented by the production WASM execution environments.

 Because of this, our implementation uses deterministic stack limiting instrumentation.
-This instrumentation counts how much stack size might use naive wasm VM that puts everything (locals, parameters, stack operands, etc) on the native stack.
+This instrumentation counts how much stack size might use naive WASM VM that puts everything (locals, parameters, stack operands, etc) on the native stack.
 This limitation provides a way to calculate an upper bound of the native stack usage.

 ## Instrumentation Pass